-Profilometers provide high-quality measurements of pavement deformations at highway speeds.
+Profilometers provide high-quality pavement measurement of deformations at highway speeds.
 The equipment measures the longitudinal and transverse road profiles, International Roughness Index (IRI), wheel path rut depth, Ride Number (RN) and macro texture of asphalt and concrete surfaces.

-The international standard ASTM E950-98 dictates this type of measurements and classifies these types of Road Profilers within Class 1, which corresponds to the greatest precision.
-The IRI is calculated in accordance to the World Bank requirements.
+The international standard ASTM E950-98 dictates this type of measurement and classifies these types of Road Profilers within Class 1, which corresponds to the greatest precision.
+The IRI is calculated in accordance to World Bank requirements.

 The AR550 high speed laser sensor is Acuity’s fastest triangulation device for dimensional and distance measurement.
 At sampling rates up to 70kHz, these sensors are typically used for applications that demand high speed such as vibration measurements, scanning of roads, vehicle crash test, and ballistic measurements.

 The AR700 laser displacement sensor is Acuity’s top of the line, most precise, laser triangulation sensor.
 The AR700 series contains models with measurement ranges from 0.125 inches up to 50 inches and resolutions as low as one-sixth of a micron.
 With sampling speeds up to 9.4kHz and linearity to within 0.03% of the measurement range, the AR700 is a versatile sensor for many challenging applications.